 How do businesses overcome this challenge?

 Whichever path you choose, it's vital that you keep your customers front of mind throughout the process.
-Your customer's journey with your business has to be optimised at all times to ensure that each experience with your company is positive and aligned to fulfilling the needs and wants of your customer.
-Align your marketing touchpoints and messaging to these needs, until such time that your sales team can take over.
+A customer's journey with your business has to be optimised at all times to ensure that each experience with your company is positive and aligned to fulfilling their needs and wants.
+Align your marketing touch points and messaging to these needs, until such time that your sales team can take over.
 At that point, your sales interactions also need to be aligned and build on your marketing efforts, removing any form of duplication (such as form filling that may already have been done during the lead generation process) that will impact the customer experience negatively.